benwilcock/spring-rsocket-demo/docs/index.md

 ### [No Code Quickstart][one] - 15 mins

-In this no-code quickstart, you'll try out RSocket communication between a client and a server using just the RSocket CLI tool.
+In this recipe, you'll try out RSocket communication between a client and a server using just the RSocket CLI tool.

 ### [Request Response With Spring Boot][two] - 15 mins